attilaberencsi/gwtools/README.md

 Very plain, simple and old-school, because it is designed for copy-paste :).

 ### Motivation
-djust a CDS view / metadata extension, deploy or transport a new version of a UI5 application to the backend, the same activity is to be performed, like wiping caches so that my changes become active.
-This tool is not meant to be used in productive environment, it is rather to support and speed up the development process in development and quality systems.
-Wiping specific caches when it is unnecessary , will slow down the performance of the Fiori Launchpad and result in bad user experience.
-I saw in the past lot of times, that developers, consultants, application managers brute-force wiping all kind of caches to make their changes active without being understanding what they actually wiping, because they do not understand the mechanism behind.
-Therefore I put a guide on the selection-screen to provide a simple usage guidance, to avoid such situations.
+Being in this industry for a while, my mind is time to time about how-to simplify admin work of DevOps.
+Every time I adjust a CDS view / metadata extension, deploy or transport a new version of a UI5 application to the backend, the same activity is to be performed, like wiping caches so that my changes become active.
+This tool is not aimed to be used in productive environment, it is rather to support and speed up the development process in development and quality systems.
+Wiping specific caches - when it is unnecessary - will slow down the performance of the Fiori Launchpad and result in bad user experience.
+Brute-force wiping all kind of caches to make changes active without understanding what is being actually wiped is really not a good idea.
+Have You experienced loading tiles forever already ?
+To prevent such situations, I put a guide on the selection-screen to provide a simple guidance.
+I wanted to contribute back to the community, because the  meaningful information I found here helped me a lot during the past years.
+Now I have some time to give that tool a format and share it with You.
+I hope it will be a helpful tool for You.

 ## Features
 - Wipe Client (SMICM) Cache